What Is an Anal Fissure?

 The anal canal is the lowest part of the large intestine.
-An anal fissure may occur when you place excessive strain to excrete hard or large stools during bowel movement.
-You are likely to experience pain and bleeding with subsequent bowel movements.
+An anal fissure may occur an excessive strain is used to excrete hard or large stools during bowel movement.
+You may experience pain and bleeding in subsequent bowel movements.

 Anal fissures are most commonly caused by damage to the lining of your anus or anal canal.
 It often occurs in people who have frequent constipation, where a particularly hard or large stool tears the lining of the anal canal.

-People with Inflammatory Bowel Disease (IBD), such as Crohn’s disease, have an increased risk of developing anal fissures as well.
+People with Inflammatory Bowel Disease (IBD), such as Crohn’s disease, have an increased risk of developing anal fissures.
 The inflammation in the intestinal lining makes the tissue around the anus tear more easily.

-Symptoms of anal fissure include:
+Symptoms of an anal fissure include: